luisaraujo25/Swapping/lib/week 4 and 5/doc.md

 Num request st1 e st2 nao deviam ser unique (chaves estrangeiras) porque assim n podem haver varios pedidos q envolvem os mesmos estudantes em turmas diferentes

 adicionar constraints para st1 ser diferente de st2 e class1 ser diferente de class2

+autoescape¶
+Controls the current auto-escaping behavior.
+This tag takes either on or off as an argument and that determines whether auto-escaping is in effect inside the block.
+The block is closed with an endautoescape ending tag.

+When auto-escaping is in effect, all variable content has HTML escaping applied to it before placing the result into the output (but after any filters have been applied).
+This is equivalent to manually applying the escape filter to each variable.